How to scout for deer hunting year-round

 January and February are great months for scouting.
 Although the rut is over, I still look for rubs and scrapes that let me know bucks were in the area just months earlier.
 It is also a great time to locate the trails and paths deer use to go from bedding to feeding areas.
 The best times to find out this valuable information is when there is snow on the ground.
 I like to go into areas that I normally hunt and look for deer tracks.
 Almost anywhere you look in the woods, you will find tracks, but I'm looking for heavy tracked up areas that form a trail from one destination to another.
 If you find an area that the snow and leaves underneath the snow have been disturbed, it normally is a feeding area where deer have gathered to eat.
 There will be trails leading into this area, so I want to find the one that has the most tracks and is heavily traveled.

-March, April and May are a little more difficult to locate trails and feeding areas due to the foliage and abundant food supply.
+March, April, and May are a little more difficult to locate trails and feeding areas due to the foliage and abundant food supply.
 This is when I like to start putting out my food plots and mineral sites.
-You might ask “why put out a food plot if they have ample supply of natural food?” and the answer is to get them coming into an area that I can control.
+You might ask, “why put out a food plot if they have ample supply of natural food?”
+The answer is to get them coming into an area that I can control.

 With the use of food plots, I can, hopefully, get the deer coming into a spot of my choosing and keep them coming in there during the fall hunting season.
 It is basically the same thing for mineral sites.
-I like to strategically place a mineral site where there is deer activity and give them an incentive to come and not only get the nutrition they need, but also to give me an opportunity to harvest them.
-With mineral sites, I have found that placing them beside a water sources work the best.
+I like to strategically place a mineral site where there is deer activity and give them an incentive to come and not only get the nutrition they need but to give me an opportunity to harvest them, too.
+With mineral sites, I have found that placing them beside a water source work the best.

 Like us, too much salt isn't good for animals, so it is beneficial to add some vitamins to your site if it isn't already an ingredient.
 The use of salt, in my opinion, normally leads deer to find water.
 So putting the two together might lead to a better opportunity for a successful deer season.